miklevin/MikeLev.in/_posts/2024-12-07-zenos-paradox-knuth-brooks.md

     [16] https://www.cbc.ca/radio/ideas/physicist-neil-turok-explains-the-ultimate-simplicity-of-everything-1.3490322
     [17] http://backreaction.blogspot.com/2021/03/guest-post-problems-with-eric.html

+## Alternative Approaches to Understanding Reality

-There we go!
+**Me**: There we go!
 So bring this around full circle.
 Instead of the futile pursuit of the infinite in our brief human lifetimes, what is a better alternative?
 Or if you do wish to pursue this path, what's some practical advice?